Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

         1. these two functions can be seen by the above two screenshots and declaration.

-    1. As a Returning or Frequent Visitor, I want to be able to easily search other User’s databases to see similarities or differences between my own ideas and their own.
+    1. As a Returning or Frequent Visitor, I want to be able to easily search other User’s databases to see similarities or differences between my ideas and their own.

         1. This can be achieved by the Search function on the homepage.
 [Search Screenshot](README_files/README_images/searchevidence.png)